copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Viewing an encyclopedia entry now prints the string that was used to find an entry in the encyclopedia and the string in data.base that matched it.
 - The livelog for life saving prints the would-be cause of death.
+- The #conduct command (and thus the dumplog) shows how many items you have polymorphed during your game, outside of wizard mode.

 ### Architectural changes